Panthera hybrid: Fertility

-Guggisberg said liger and tigon were thought to be invariably sterile, which means they cannot have offspring.
-The first hybrid of a hybrid (that being a child of liger) was discovered at the Munich-Hellabrunn Zoo in 1943.
-The birth of the second generation of hybrids has proven that the biologists' knowledge of tigon and liger was wrong; it now seems that only male lion-tiger hybrids are invariably sterile; while female hybrids can give birth as other Panthera animals as well.
+Guggisberg said ligers and tigons were thought to be invariably sterile.
+The first hybrid of a hybrid, a cub mothered by a liger, was discovered at the Munich-Hellabrunn Zoo in 1943.
+The birth of a second generation of hybrids proved that the biologists were wrong about tigons' and ligers' fertility; it now seems that only male lion-tiger hybrids are sterile.

 Zoo animals

-By 2017 roughly more than 100 ligers were thought to exist, but only a few tigons still exist since they are more difficult to breed.
+By 2017, roughly more than 100 ligers were thought to exist; however, only a few tigons still exist, as they are more difficult to breed.
 Moreover, ligers are more likely to attract tourists, so zoos prefer to breed ligers as opposed to tigons.

-Some zoos claim they breed ligers or tigons for conservation, but opponents believe that it is meaningless to preserve a species that does not exist in the wild.
+Some zoos claim they breed ligers or tigons for conservation, but opponents believe that it is meaningless to preserve hybrids that do not exist in the wild.